 All events at Adelaide Festival Centre venues are being held in accordance with SA Health direction and the South Australian Roadmap for Easing Covid-19 Restrictions.
 The Adelaide Festival Centre website offers Event Guidelines in response to the most current information.

-Due to the ongoing COVID-19 public health emergency and recent travel restrictions into and out of regional and remote communities, OUR MOB: Art by South Australian Aboriginal Artists cannot proceed in its usual format this year.
+Due to the ongoing COVID-19 public health emergency and recent travel restrictions into and out of regional and remote communities, OUR MOB: Art by South Australian Aboriginal Artists was not able to proceed in its usual format this year.
 Please read the full program update from 4 June 2020 here.

-The Celebrating OUR MOB 2020 exhibition features original paintings that have been acquired from previous OUR MOB exhibitions and for the Adelaide Festival Centre Works of Art Collection.
+Adelaide Festival Centre instead presented a celebratory exhibition of art by First Nations artists from our Works of Art Collection online - the Celebrating OUR MOB 2020 exhibition featured original paintings that have been acquired from previous OUR MOB exhibitions and for the Adelaide Festival Centre Works of Art Collection.
 Please click here to view the exhibition sheet including a snapshot of the artworks and artist information.

 Accompanying the exhibition this year will be a new digital initiative titled OUR WORDS – a collection of digital spoken word performances by First Nations poets from across the country.
 With new videos released weekly throughout Celebrating OUR MOB 2020 exhibition dates, these works achieve what a written collection could not - transmitting the words of these extraordinary writers in their own voice and performance.
 Find out more about OUR WORDS here.